Alweezy/Web3-Full-Stack-Hiring/README.md

 We know this can be complicated, so we have already put together a complete example of this process using the tests for our [Solidity Hiring Test](https://github.com/SyndicateProtocol/Bank-Solidity-Hiring) as a reference.
 [Lines 11 - 20](https://github.com/SyndicateProtocol/Bank-Solidity-Hiring/blob/main/test/Bank.js#L11) as well as line 8 show a complete example of this process.
 These lines include all of the steps to query a web3 contract.
 We've copied this file to the repository and renamed it to `Dai-Web3-Example.js`.
 The abi files referenced are in the `abi/` directory.

 When you query the contract, you'll note that the value of the balance in the DAI contract is a lot higher than the balance listed on Etherscan.
 This is because the DAI contract is represented [in 18 decimals](https://docs.openzeppelin.com/contracts/3.x/erc20#a-note-on-decimals) known as `wei`.
 You'll want to [convert from wei to ether](https://web3js.readthedocs.io/en/v1.3.4/web3-utils.html#fromwei) to get the proper units.

-### Primary Task and Optional Additional Tasks

-As discussed above, your **primary task** is to produce an interface that has:

-- An input bar where a user can enter in an Ethereum address
-- A display that shows the DAI balance for the entered Ethereum address.
-This should be displayed in US Dollars, not `wei`.

-If you have extra time available, feel free to show off your strengths!
-You can style the site, cache the most recent input, or implement any of the following features:

-- Querying USDC in addition to DAI (You would use the erc20.js ABI and the USDC contract addresses found in Dai-Web3-Example.js).
-This is harder because USDC uses six decimals while DAI uses 18.
-- Displaying the value of DAI in alternative currencies (e.g. the value of DAI when the 1 DAI = $1 US Dollar representation is converted to Euros)

-There is no need to complete any of these additional tasks, but you're always welcome to do so if you want to highlight an area of expertise.